google/skia/site/docs/dev/design/text_c2d.md

 ---

 [Shaped Text](/docs/dev/design/text_shaper) is a proposal for exposing the Browser's text shaping engine.
-It takes in a block of (annoated) text, and returns the low-level information needed to correctly measure, hit-test, and draw the text as positioned glyphs.
+It takes in a block of (annotated) text, and returns the low-level information needed to correctly measure, hit-test, and draw the text as positioned glyphs.
 This processing step is needed whenever text is measured or drawn in the browser, and this processing can be complex and time consuming.
 The output of this processing is, however, simple and can be rendered quite efficiently.
-It is runs (tied to a specific Typeface and size) of glyph IDs and x,y postions.
+It is runs (tied to a specific Typeface and size) of glyph IDs and x,y positions.

 This proposal extends Canvas2D to allow it to draw those glyphs directly, and also includes utilities for querying attributes of the glyphs (not needed for drawing, but useful for other operations).

 ### Principles
-* Drawing postioned glyphs should be at least as flexible as the existing fillText() method.
+* Drawing positioned glyphs should be at least as flexible as the existing fillText() method.
 * It is expected that drawing glyphs can be faster than fillText() -- no shaping/processing is needed.
 * With the additional utilities, new effects should be easy and efficient.